5 Steps from RFP to Award

 Step 5 – Award

 With your evaluation complete, you’re ready to issue an award.
-Some organizations use an award letter and purchase order (PO), while others prefer a letter of understanding (LOU) followed by a formal contract.
+Some organizations use an award letter and a purchase order (PO), while others prefer a letter of understanding (LOU) followed by a formal contract.

-Don’t forget to send rejection letters to unsuccessful bidders.
+• Don’t forget to send rejection letters to unsuccessful bidders.
 After awarding, focus on contract monitoring to ensure smooth execution and, ideally, successful completion of your project.

 This is a high-level overview of the typical steps involved in issuing an RFP.
 For more details on buyer and supplier solutions—including sample RFPs, response letters, and other useful forms—visit our website.

-If you have found this information to be useful, please consider sharing this infographic on the 5 steps from RFP to an Award.
+If you have found this information to be useful, please consider sharing this Infographic on the 5 steps from RFP to an Award.

 Comments are closed.